keichi/binary-parser/README.md

 - `trim` - (Optional, default to `false`) If true, then trim() (remove leading and trailing spaces) the parsed string.
-- `padding` - (Optional, Only used for encoding, default to `right`) If `left` then the string will be right aligned (padding left with leading spaces) depending of the `length` option
+- `padding` - (Optional, Only used for encoding, default to `right`) If `left` then the string will be right aligned (padding left with `padd` char or space) depending of the `length` option
+- `padd` - (Optional, Only used for encoding with `length` specified) A string  from which first character (1 Byte) is used as a padding char if necessary (provided string length is less than `length` option).
+Note: Only 'ascii' or utf8 < 0x80  are alowed (fallback to 'space' padding else).

 ### buffer(name[, options])
 Parse bytes as a buffer. `name` should consist only of alpha numeric